 4. Make Sure Your Website is Working for You.

 In many ways, your website is the face of your business.
-If you still don’t have a mobile-friendly website, you are hurting your business.
+If you still don’t have a mobile-friendly website, you have fallen way behind, and are hurting your business.
 What’s keeping you?
 If you rely on organic web searches to generate leads, you must have a mobile-friendly site.
 If you don’t, your website will be penalized in mobile search results and be ranked after all of your competitors who have mobile-friendly sites.
 And, believe me, they do.

 Keep your website from becoming stale.
 As search engines continually index the Internet, they can see which websites are changing and which aren’t.
 Those with more activity get ranked higher.
 Those that become stale get penalized in search results.
-Try doing simple things like adding new photos or videos to your home page (search engines love video), or something more adventurous, like creating a blog and sharing your expertise.
+Try doing simple things like adding new photos or videos to your home page (YouTube is now the world’s second-largest search engine), or something more adventurous, like creating a blog and sharing your expertise.
 Client testimonials are very effective.
 If you’re doing things right, why not solicit testimonials from your best clients and create a new web page for them?
+Then once they are published on your website, ask your clients to post them as Google Reviews.

 5. Consider Hiring a Professional